STRAN90/Milestone-project-2/README.md

 - This section gives instructions of how to play the game.
 Also where the question will appear whem the game is started.

 **Multiple answer choices**
 - This section shows four answers to the question at hand.
 Only one is correct, once the correct answer is clicked on a new question appears.
+A different cat noise sounds for incorrect or correct answer choosen.

 **Start Game section**
 - When the user clicks on this, the game starts by a question appearing and the timer countsdown.